Massachusetts Car Insurance

 3. If you have just moved to Massachusetts, it's important to contact us so we can ensure that you have enough coverage.
 You should also register your car in Massachusetts as soon as possible.

-The Commonwealth of Massachusetts legally requires the following minimum car insurance coverage for the operation of a motor vehicle:
+The Commonwealth of Massachusetts requires the following minimum car insurance coverage for the operation of a motor vehicle:

 Additional Massachusetts Car Insurance Coverage Options